SIMATICmeetsLinux/IOT2050-SmartFarming-Application/docs/SIMATIC_IOT2050_setting_up.md

 This chapter contains the software required for this Setting up

 **Micro-SD Card Example Image:** To use the full functionality of the SIMATIC IOT2050 a SD-Card Example Image with a Debian based Linux Operating System is necessary to be installed.
 This Image is provided through the Siemens Industry Online Support.
-It can be downloaded [here](https://support.industry.siemens.com/cs/document/109780231).
+The download and information about compatibility can be found [here](https://support.industry.siemens.com/cs/document/109741799).

 **ssh Client:** To get remote access to the SIMATIC IOT2050 software is required.
 In this document “PuTTY” is used.
 With this software it is possible to establish a connection to different devices for example via Serial, SSH or Telnet.